storacha/docs/src/pages/terms.md

 Naming your Content in a manner that misleads readers into thinking you are another person or company;
 Posting or distributing spam, including Content advertised via unwanted electronic messages on newsgroups, email lists, blogs, websites, and other unsolicited promotional materials;
 Unethical or unwanted commercial Content designed to drive traffic to third party sites or boost the search engine rankings of third party sites;
-Interfering with or disrupting the Services, or creating an undue burden on the Services or the networks or services connected to the Services, including (a) activity impacting the service level of other Storacha users or (b) via a distributed denial of service attack.
+Interfering with or disrupting the Services, or creating an undue burden on the Services or the networks or services connected to the Services, including (a) activity impacting the service level of other storacha.network users or (b) via a distributed denial of service attack.

 ### Infringement of Others’ Rights